 Run weekly anti-virus and malware scans and have up-to-date security software.
 Instances of malicious software (malware) are increasing.
 It can be easy to inadvertantly click on an email or website link which can infect your computer.
 In some instances, your device may be impacted by ransomware.

 Ransomware can lock your computer until you pay a fee to criminals.
-It’s important to install software which provides access to your bank accounts, allowing criminals to steal your business’s money.

 Do not use USBs or external hard drives from an unfamiliar source.